-In November, Google announced that starting May 2021*, page experience signals will be included in Google Search ranking.
+Google announced that starting August 2021, page experience signals will be included in Google Search ranking.
 This will update the Google algorithm to incorporate new signals to determine search ranking.

-What does this mean for search?
-Let’s take a closer look at page experience signals and what you can do to prepare for this update.
+In this post, we’ll take a closer look at page experience signals and what you can do to prepare for the update, including:

 - What are Page Experience Signals?